cerebral/cerebral/docs/docs/docs/api/devtools.md

     // state dependencies or signals above the set number
     bigComponentsWarning: 5,

-    // Will reset debugger to currently focused application
-    multipleApps: true,

     // In addition to basic JavaScript types Object, Array, String, Number
     // and Boolean, File, FileList and Blob is allowed to be stored in state
     // tree.
 You can add additional types if you know what you are doing :)